Join us for the 7th Annual Illinois River Cleanup!

 Tahlequah Creek in Oklahoma

-This cleanup will be taking place on Thursday, April 23rd and in partnership with the Cherokee Nation and the City of Tahlequah.
-The meetup location will be at the Peace Pavilion (177 S Water Ave, Tahlequah, OK 74464).
+This cleanup will be taking place on Thursday, April 23rd in partnership with Cherokee Nation and the City of Tahlequah.
+The main meetup location will be at the Peace Pavilion (177 S Water Ave, Tahlequah, OK 74464), with sub-stations at Norris Park and Felts Park for sign-in and supplies.
+Volunteers can show up to any of the three stations on the day of to start the cleanup.
+Lunch will be provided at 12:30pm at the Peace Pavilion along with a door prize winner announcement.

 This cleanup is trail and creek based which means you might get wet down in the creek!
 Bring rubber boots if you have them.